devnull-cz/c-prog-lang/modules/structures.md

 ## :wrench: animals as structures

-define array of structures of this type:
+Define array of structures of this type:

 ```C
 struct animal {